stibinator/DuAEF_Duik_Docs/src/docs/motion-trail.md

 When advanced parameters are enabled, you can add an automatic taper to the trail (which shape can be adjusted in the *Taper Parameters* section).

 The *Auto-width* option will adjust the width of the trail according to the scale and 3D position of the layer, effectively creating a 3D trail (in a shape layer which is still 2D).

+!!! note
+    The trail with advanced parameters turned on uses a filled shape instead of a stroke, so it is not possible to have dashes.
+Turning of the advanced parameters will hide the *fill* will allow you to adjust the *stroke* and add dashes.

 ![](img/examples/motiontrails2.gif)